 1. McNair Scholars Application (Click here to access.
 Please sign electronically.)

-3. Curriculum Vitae (CV) or resume including, but not limited to, a list of all academic honors, distinctions, scholarships, memberships in academic and extracurricular organizations and participation in academic activities, including research experience.
-(Please upload into application.)
+3. Curriculum Vitae (CV) including, but not limited to, a list of all academic honors, distinctions, scholarships, memberships in academic and extracurricular organizations, and participation in academic activities, including research experiences.
+Please upload into application.

 Note: Form 1040 is the strongly preferred and easiest option, but these other proof of household’s taxable income will suffice: (A) a signed statement from the individual’s parent or guardian, (B) verification from another governmental source, (C) a signed financial aid (i.e., FAFSA) application.
-(Please upload into application.)
+See further instructions in application.
+Please upload into application.

-5. Three (3) Letters of Recommendation, at least two of which must come from higher education faculty who can speak to your researching and writing skills.
+5. Three (3) Letters of Recommendation, at least two (2) of which must come from higher-education faculty who can speak to your researching and writing skills.
 Additional recommendations do not increase chances of selection.
-Please provide this link — tinyurl.com/y5p2zrnd — to your recommenders.
-Recommenders should submit directly via this form.
+Please provide this link — tinyurl.com/y5p2zrnd — to your recommenders; recommenders should submit directly via this form.